Hualiama-Grandion/G5_CS595A_OCR/README.md

 > You need to install CUDA and cuDNN from NVIDIA if you plan on running this using a GPU.

 ## Step 4 - Preparing your Task
 Now it is time to use the code.
+The code is split up into 2 main sections.
+The first section is the Optical Character Recognition.
+In order to use this section some work will need to be done initially.
+You will need several folders (the git project is setup with the folders, though images will need to be loaded in from here).

-> [!CAUTION]
+> [!NOTE]
-> Note that if your machine does not possess a GPU, you will need to change a setting here.
+> In total you will need at least 3 folders at the same level as the code file.
+1 to store the raw images, 1 to store the OCR outputs, and 1 to store the visualized images.

+In order to run the code you need to modify the input and output directories using either absolute or relative pathing (we suggest relative).